 Evaluation: No species identified as endangered, threatened, or of special concern are known to exist on the subject property.
-The property does not contain any Priority lands identified in the PNA data layer.
+The property does contain Priority 3 and Priority 5 lands identified in the PNA data layer, as well as prioritized lands.
 If a regulated plant or animal species is identified during development, the applicant must adhere to the applicable standards in the City of Alachua Comprehensive Plan and the Land Development Regulations.